cczerp/Boundary/Boundary-Drvid/wallet_threat_model.md

     it look like it was actually mined.
 - **make the user think a transaction they sent or received failed when it actually succeeded.**
-  - They could omit the transaction, making it look like it failed when in fact it was mined on the Zcash network.
+  - They could omit the transaction, making it look like it failed when in fact it was mined on the network.

 We plan to eventually fix these issues by implementing the block header and note commitment tree validation specified in [ZIP 307](https://github.com/zcash/zips/issues/341).